pslisko/performa365docs/docs/howto/take_a_course.rst

 ..

-Optional, equired and overdue activities
+Optional, required and overdue activities
 **********************************